Mercedes, Corrientes: Tourism

 Mercedes, Corrientes, is surrounded by an array of captivating tourist attractions that showcase the region's natural beauty and cultural heritage.
-The Tower of Guayaibi stands out as a remarkable landmark, offering a unique experience with its solid stone structure, basalt core, wooden elements, and an extensive collection of good books, creating an atmosphere reminiscent of a bygone era when humanity lived in harmony with nature.
+The Tower of Guayabí stands out as a remarkable landmark, offering a unique experience with its solid stone structure, basalt core, wooden elements, and an extensive collection of good books, creating an atmosphere reminiscent of a bygone era when humanity lived in harmony with nature.
 Another notable site is La Piedra Ita Pucú, a large stone formation steeped in local legends and folklore, providing visitors with a fascinating glimpse into the geological history and cultural significance of the area.
 Additionally, Mercedes is ideally located near the renowned Iberá Wetlands, one of Argentina's most significant ecological reserves.
 This natural paradise is perfect for wildlife enthusiasts and nature lovers, offering guided tours, wildlife safaris, and boat trips to observe diverse species in their natural habitats, including capybaras, caimans, marsh deer, and a plethora of bird species.
 Close to the Iberá Wetlands is Rincón del Socorro, a former cattle ranch turned nature reserve dedicated to the protection and restoration of the Iberá ecosystem.
 Visitors to Rincón del Socorro can enjoy eco-tourism activities such as birdwatching, horseback riding, and guided nature walks while staying in comfortable accommodations that allow them to experience the serene beauty of the wetlands and learn about ongoing conservation efforts.
 Together, these attractions make Mercedes a must-visit destination for travelers seeking both adventure and tranquility in the heart of Corrientes.

 Climate

 Mercedes has a subtropical climate without a dry season.
-On July 29, 2021, the lowest historical temperature of −2 degrees Celsius (28.4 °F) was recorded.
+On 29 July 2021, the lowest historical temperature of −2 degrees Celsius (28.4 °F) was recorded.